keithdlevin/RDPGbootstrap/README.md

 # RDPGbootstrap
-Method as described in "Bootstrapping Networks with Latent Space Structure" arXiv:1907.10821
+Method as described in <a href='https://arxiv.org/abs/1907.10821'>Bootstrapping Networks with Latent Space Structure</a> by Levin and Levina.

+Different samplers as described in the paper are implemented in the file `netboot.py`.
+These samplers are initialized by passing in the observed network (encoded in its adjacency matrix) and specifying an embedding dimension.